National Dong Hwa University: School of Management

-NDHU School of Management (國立東華大學管理學院; NDHU SOM) was founded as Graduate Institute of Business Administration in 1994.
-It has six academic departments and a graduate institute: Business Administration, International Business, Finance, Accounting, Information Management, Logistics Management, Tourism, Recreation, and Leisure Studies (TRLS).
+The NDHU School of Management was founded as the Graduate Institute of Business Administration in 1994.
+It has six academic departments—Business Administration, International Business, Finance, Accounting, Information Management, Logistics Management—and a graduate institute of Tourism, Recreation, and Leisure Studies (TRLS).
 The college offers degree programs– undergraduate, MBA, MIM, EMBA, MSc, PhD, and dual degree with oversea partner universities.

-In 2021, ARWU Global Ranking of Academic Subjects ranked NDHU School of Management 101-150th in the world for Hospitality & Tourism Management, holding the same statue with Indiana University Bloomington, University of Illinois at Urbana-Champaign, and University of Ottawa.

 Hua-Shih College of Education

-Hua-Shih College of Education (國立東華大學花師教育學院; Hua-Shih) traces its roots back to Taiwan Provincial Hualien Normal School established in 1947, as Taiwan's first normal school after World War II and one of nine exclusive schools dedicated to early childhood and primary education in contemporary Taiwan.
-Hua-Shih's PhD program has 2nd largest Indonesian graduates among all the programs in Taiwan and was the first institution in Taiwan to offer MEd and PhD in Multicultural Education.
+The Hua-Shih College of Education traces its roots back to the Taiwan Provincial Hualien Normal School established in 1947.
+The school's PhD program has the second-most Indonesian graduates among all the programs in Taiwan and was the first institution in Taiwan to offer MEd and PhD degrees in multicultural education.
 The college become one of eight colleges at NDHU in 2008.
-Nowadays, Hua-Shih offers over 20 programs- BEd, MEd, MSc, PhD in Curriculum and Instruction, Early Childhood Education, Educational Administration, Special Education, Physical Education and Kinesiology, Multicultural Education, and Science Education.
+It currently offers over 20 programs, including BEd, MEd, MSc, and PhD degrees in Curriculum and Instruction, Early Childhood Education, Educational Administration, Special Education, Physical Education and Kinesiology, Multicultural Education, and Science Education.